We create an investment strategy tailored to your needs and desires with a set of guiding principles which are proven and solid.

 No, they are not open to new investors.

 “Within limitations, the future can be foreseen.
 The present is always tending toward the future and there are always in existing conditions signals of danger or encouragement for those who read with care.”Charles Dow, “the Father of Technical Analysis”, co-founder and editor of the Wall Street Journal, believed you could increase the accuracy of forecasts by understanding market psychology

-We believe in being thoughtful and tactical when establishing a position, and that every position should have an exit strategy.
+We believe in being thoughtful and tactical when establishing or closing an investment, and that most investments should have an exit strategy.
 We prefer to use technical analysis to analyze trends in price over days, weeks and months.
 We do not attempt to forecast major shifts in the markets over years or decades as we believe fundamentals like GDP drive economies over the long run.
 Whenever entering or exiting a position we consider the validity of charts like the moving average convergence divergence (MACD), market profile, and/or point and figure before making a recommendation.

-San Francisco has a high concentration of academics with a rich history in technical analysis.
-The tight knit community gathers around Market Technician Association (MTA) meetings, Technical Securities Analysts Association of San Francisco (TSAA-SF), and the Graduate Certificate in Technical Market Analysis at Golden Gate University as coordinated by Wyckoff Method specialist Hank Pruden.
+San Francisco has a high concentration of academics and practitioners with a rich history in technical analysis.
+The tight knit community gathers around Market Technician Association (MTA) meetings, Technical Securities Analysts Association of San Francisco (TSAA-SF), and the Graduate Certificate in Technical Market Analysis at Golden Gate Universityas coordinated by Wyckoff Methodenthusiasts.